AllskyTeam/allsky/README.md

 http://allsky.local
 ```

-Note: If you changed the name of your Pi (to piname, for example) during the WebUI install then use the hostname you set:
+Note: If you changed the name of your Pi (to 'piname', for example, instead of the default 'allsky') during the WebUI install then use this:
 ```sh
 http://piname.local
 ```

-The default username is 'admin' and the default password is 'secret'.
+The default username is **admin** and the default password is **secret**.
 If this website is publically viewable you should change those settings.

 A public page is also available in order to view the current image without having to log into the portal and without being able to do any administrative tasks.
 This can be useful for people who don't have a personal website but still want to share a view of their sky: